CHILD SAFETY

 Step 4: Call for Help

 The consultant will ask for the information from Step 3.
-Based on it, they will assess whether the situation requires an ER visit, home observation, or activated charcoal.
+Based on it, they will assess whether the situation requires a visit to the emergency department, home observation, or activated charcoal.

 Step 5: Do NOT Do This

-- Do not give milk “to neutralize” — this is a myth.
+• Do not give milk “to neutralise” — this is a myth.
 Milk can speed up absorption of some substances.

-Warning Signs — When to Go to the ER Immediately
+Warning Signs — When to Go to the Emergency Department Immediately

-Go to the ER or call emergency services immediately if the child:
+Go to the emergency department or call 112 immediately if the child:

 How mojApteczka Helps Secure Medicines at Home with Children